 |Temperature||Prefer full sun in mild climates, light shade in hot climates|

-The original Gerbera originate from South Africa (Transvaal and Cape Province) where they were discovered by Scotsman, Robert Jameson in 1884.
+Gerbera originate from South Africa (Transvaal and Cape Province), where they were discovered by Scotsman, Robert Jameson in 1884.

-Gerbera don’t have the longest life span in the plant family.
-Even when potted they tend not to last more than a few weeks.
-But with good care and attention it will remain beautiful and blooming right up until the end.
+Gerbera don’t have the longest life span; even when potted, they tend not to last more than a few weeks.
+With good care and attention, Gerbera will remain beautiful and blooming right up until the end.

-The Gerbera needs a lot of T.L.C. to do well.
-It’s going to need approximately six hours of sunlight per day and average local temperatures.
-Avoid temperatures above 70 degrees Fahrenheit, if possible, since heat may cause your gerberas to stop blooming.
-It is best to water your gerbera plants in the morning, moistening the soil that the plants grow in but avoiding getting water on the flowers.
+Gerbera need a lot of T.L.C. to do well.
+They need approximately six hours of sunlight per day and average, local temperatures.
+Avoid temperatures above 70 degrees Fahrenheit if possible, since heat may cause your Gerbera to stop blooming.
+It is best to water your Gerbera plants in the morning, moistening the soil that the plants grow in.
+Avoid getting water on the flowers.
 Allow the soil to dry before watering again.

-If your Gerbera starts to wilt make sure it’s not being over or underwatered.
+If your Gerbera starts to wilt, make sure it’s not being over or under-watered.
 You want moist soil, not a desert or a flood.
-Also be sure to give it plenty of direct sunlight.
-Remove old, discolored leaves and faded flowers and stems to maintain your gerbera plants, prevent fungus infections and to encourage new growth.
-If the flower starts to close or the petals begin to curl then the flower has simply reached the end of its life.
+Also, be sure to give it plenty of direct sunlight.
+Remove old, discoloured leaves and faded flowers and stems to maintain your Gerbera plants.
+This is also to prevent fungus infections and to encourage new growth.
+If the flower starts to close, or the petals begin to curl, then the flower has simply reached the end of its life.
 The good news is we are always growing more!